Iroquois Theatre fire: Fire readiness deficiencies noted before the fire

-Despite being billed as "Absolutely Fireproof" in advertisements and playbills, numerous deficiencies in fire readiness were apparent in the theater building.
+Despite being billed as "absolutely fireproof" in advertisements and playbills, numerous deficiencies in fire readiness were apparent in the theater building.
 An editor of Fireproof Magazine toured the Iroquois during construction and noted "the absence of an intake, or stage draft shaft; the exposed reinforcement of the (proscenium) arch; the presence of wood trim on everything and the inadequate provision of exits."

-A Chicago Fire Department (CFD) captain Patrick Jennings who made an unofficial tour of the theater days before the official opening noted that there were no sprinklers, alarms, telephones, or water connections.
-The captain and the theater's fireman, William Sallers, discussed the deficiencies.
-Sallers did not report the matter directly to fire chief William Musham for fear he would be dismissed by the syndicate which owned the theater.
-When captain Jennings reported the matter to his commanding officer, battalion chief John J. Hannon, he was told that nothing could be done as the theater already had a fireman.
+Chicago Fire Department (CFD) captain Patrick Jennings performed an unofficial tour of the theater days before the official opening and noted that there were no sprinklers, alarms, telephones or water connections.
+The captain and the theater's fireman William Sallers discussed the deficiencies.
+Sallers did not report the matter directly to fire chief William Musham, concerned that he would be dismissed by the syndicate that owned the theater.
+When Captain Jennings reported the matter to his commanding officer, battalion chief John J. Hannon, he was told that nothing could be done as the theater already had a fireman.

-The onsite firefighting equipment consisted of six "Kilfyre" fire extinguishers.
+The onsite firefighting equipment consisted of six Kilfyre fire extinguishers.
 Kilfyre was a form of dry chemical extinguisher also sold for dousing chimney fires in residential houses.
 It consisted of a 2 × 24 in tube of tin filled with about 3 lb of white powder, mostly sodium bicarbonate.
 The user was instructed to "forcibly hurl" the contents of the tube at the base of the flames.
 The fire began high above the stage, so the Kilfyre, when thrown, fell uselessly to the ground.